Article 35 & 36 of GDPR states:

 A Data Protection Impact Assessment (DPIA) must be carried out whenever you start a new project, and it contains “a high risk” to people’s personal information.

 Compliance with GDPR is important; otherwise, there are penalties for failure to comply.
-Penalties can approximately go up to $20 million or 4 percent of annual revenue.
+Penalties can approximately go up to $20 million or 4 percent of annual revenue (whichever is higher).
 There are countless companies that have received these severe fines.

 But, here is the key.
 To demonstrate compliance with GDPR and its requirements, an organisation must prepare a DPIA for every high-risk data processing activities.

 Here’s how a DPIA can help your business troubleshoot privacy issues: